runekaagaard/hjerne/README.md

 - `hjerne-changeset-add`: Add a new changeset to the current project.
 - `hjerne-changeset-select`: Select a changeset for the given project and set `hjerne-changeset-id`.
 - `hjerne-context-add-dwim`: Add context to a changeset using the current line in the active buffer or a selected region.
-- `hjerne-context-remove`: Remove context from a changeset using the current line in the active buffer.
+- `hjerne-context-remove-dwim`: Remove context from a changeset using the current line in the active buffer or a selected region.
 - `hjerne-context-code`: Output code for a given changeset and write to the replacement file.
-- `hjerne-context-update`: Update the context for a given changeset.
+- `hjerne-context-update-markdown`: Update the context for a given changeset using a markdown file.
 - `hjerne-send-context-code-to-chatgpt-shell`: Send context code to ChatGPT shell with a prefix message.
 - `hjerne-receive-replacement-from-chatgpt-shell`: Receive replacement from ChatGPT shell, update context, and regenerate context code.
 - `hjerne-changeset-clear-context`: Clear all contexts in the current changeset.